How do I start the financial assistance process?

 I am a transfer student.
 Am I eligible for financial aid?

 Yes.
-Transfer students follow the same procedures as freshmen.
+Transfer students follow the same procedures as first year student would.
+A transfer student is eligible for transfer scholarships.

 How are financial aid packages for “early decision” students prepared?